Austinkuria/clinique-beauty/docs/mpesa-ngrok-guide.md

    - PIN: 12345678
 2. Check your server logs for errors
 3. Run `npm run mpesa:check` to verify your setup

+### Token Request Error

+1. Ensure your .env file has the correct M-Pesa API configuration as mentioned in the prerequisites.
+2. Verify your M-Pesa API credentials.
+3. Check your server logs for token request errors.

 ## Terminal Commands Reference